Answer a few simple questions to make your document in minutes

 Securely sign online and invite others to sign

-An employment application can help you easily sort applicants and decide who you may want to interview for open positions at your company.
-You don't have to reinvent the wheel to create a Job Application.
-Using our Employment Application template, you can create a usable application within minutes.
+A standardized job application can help you easily sort applicants and decide who you may want to interview for open positions at your company.
+You don't have to reinvent the wheel to create one.
+Using our Job Application template, you can create a usable application within minutes.

 We crafted our Job Applications to not include questions that may be illegal to ask in your state.
 For example, in most areas, you cannot ask about personal relationships and in states like California you cannot ask about salary history.
 If you don't know your local hiring laws, you can ask a lawyer to review your application to ensure it is compliant.

-If you know what you are looking for in a candidate, you should be able to make an Employment Application easily.
+If you know what you are looking for in a candidate, you should be able to easily make a Job Application (aka Employment Application).
 Our applications can be made, saved and shared online.
 You can also print copies if you want to hand them out in-person.

 Information you can include in your Job Applications using our forms: